geological-survey-of-queensland/qudt-geo-profile/README.md

 ## Citation
 If you wish to cite this profile, please do so like this:

 Geological Survey of Queensland (2019) "Geo Profile of QUDT Ontology".
-An OWL ontology profile of the Quantities, Units, Dimensions & Types (QUDT) ontology. https://github.com/geological-survey-of-queensland/qudt-geo-profile-ont
+An profile of the Quantities, Units, Dimensions & Types (QUDT) ontology. https://github.com/geological-survey-of-queensland/qudt-geo-profile

 ## Contacts